singhamrit99/ing-sw-2022-Piaggi-Perini-Singh/readme.md

 # Prova Finale di Ingegneria del Software - AA 2021-2022

-The project's objective is to implement [Eriantys](https://www.craniocreations.it/prodotto/eriantys/) a board game, using the MVC pattern.
-The project covers all rules of the game, including 4 player game and expert mode, and enables to play in two ways: command line interface(CLI) or graphical user interface(GUI), the network is made by using the RMI method.
+The project's goal is to implement [Eriantys](https://www.craniocreations.it/prodotto/eriantys/) board game.
+The project covers all rules of the game, including 4 player game and expert mode, and enables to play in two ways: command line interface(CLI) or graphical user interface(GUI).

 ### [UML](https://github.com/martinopiaggi/ing-sw-2022-Piaggi-Perini-Singh/tree/master/deliverables/UML)